michalc/gulp-download/README.md

 # gulp-download-stream

 [Request](https://github.com/mikeal/request) wrapper for gulp, allowing you to download files via http/https.
-The files contents are [streamed](streamed) into a stream of [Vinyl](https://github.com/gulpjs/vinyl) files and run concurrently / in parallel.
+The files contents are [streamed](streamed) into a stream of [Vinyl](https://github.com/gulpjs/vinyl) files and so download in parallel / concurrently.

 ## Installation